dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Go to: http://IP:8501

-At the begining of the Jupyter notebook: see code to scrap web pages content given a list of URLs.
+At the begining of the Jupyter notebook: see code to scrap web pages content given a list of URLs and the CSS class to scrap.
+Is added in the JSON item: the page url (url field), the page metadata (opengraph from Facebook) (metadata field), the text of the page (text field).

 Available at http://bmae.edocloud.be:8501